bennylp/RL-Taxonomy/README.md

 ## <A name="taxonomy"></a>Taxonomy

 Solid line indicates some progression from one idea to another.
-Dashed line indicates a loose connection, which could be as little as mentioning of the idea in the newer paper.
+Dashed line indicates a loose connection.

 ![RL Taxonomy](rl-taxonomy.gv.svg "RL Taxonomy")